-A rotary encoder with a ring of RGB Neopixel LEDs to indicate where its pointing.Designed by Isotope Engineering, Ships from United States of America
+A rotary encoder with a ring of RGB Neopixel LEDs to indicate where its pointing.Designed by Isotope Engineering in United States of America

 What is this?
 This is a super-overkill rotary encoder.
 Not only does it encode in a rotary fashion, it also lights up!
 It includes a ring of 20 ultra bright and even more ultra tiny Neopixel LEDs. ...Read More…